I Hate My Body

 Have you ever stood in front of the mirror and thought, "I really hate my body" or "why do I feel ugly"?
 If so, then you might have a poor body image.
 While a poor body image may result from a combination of genetic and environmental factors, there are many ways to work toward achieving a positive body image and relationship with your body.

-We all feel self-conscious sometimes, but in our digital world, there is a rise in the number of people with poor body image.
+We all feel self-conscious sometimes, but in our digital world, there is a rise in the number of people with poor body image and mental health challenges related to body image.
 The connection of body image and the media has been linked to low self-esteem, leading people to hate themselves and the way they look.

-While this condition is often associated with women, an increasing number of men also have poor body image.
+While conditions eating disorders and body dysmorphic disorder are often associated with women, an increasing number of men also have mental health concerns relating to poor body image.
 Highly edited pictures and videos curated on social media can give the impression of a perfect, carefree life.
 When people constantly compare themselves to unattainable standards, they will more likely feel deficient.

 Are you sometimes your own worst critic?
 You may hear a nagging voice that whispers: "You're too fat, your hair does not look good, and your outfit doesn't fit you."
 Sometimes, these whispers are shouts, amplifying negative messages like, "You are ugly!
 Nobody will ever notice or be drawn to you!"